CalvinY1/Gadgetry_ecommerce_analysis/README.md

-# Elist E-commerce Analysis
+# Gadgetry E-commerce Analysis

 # Project Overview
 ## Company Background
-Elist, founded in 2018, is a global e-commerce company that sells popular electronics products through their online website and mobile app.
+Gadgetry, founded in 2018, is a global e-commerce company that sells popular electronics products through their online website and mobile app.
 They use a variety of marketing channels to reach customers, including Email campaigns, SEO, and affiliate links.
 Over the last few years, their more popular products have been products from Apple, Samsung, and ThinkPad.

 ## Data Structure
 The database structure consists of four tables: orders, customers, geo_lookup, and order_status, with a total row count of 108,128 records.